kappagammatango/bills/Furry Bill.md

 <div align="center">

-**A BILL TO ENABLE THE EXECUTION, HUNTING, AND TRANSPORTING OF FURRIES**
+**A BILL TO ENABLE THE EXECUTION, HUNTING, AND TRANSPORTING OF ANIMALS**

-Proposed by: *Senator wierdo25*
+Proposed by: *President pro tempore wierdo25*

 </div>